Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/README.md

 ## [Pattern 3: Fast & Slow pointers](./✅%20%20Pattern%2003:%20Fast%20%26%20Slow%20pointers.md)

-The <b>Fast & Slow</b> pointer approach, also known as the <b>Hare & Tortoise algorithm</b>, is a pointer algorithm that uses two pointers which move through the array (or sequence/LinkedList) at different speeds.
-This approach is quite useful when dealing with cyclic LinkedLists or arrays.
+The <b>Fast & Slow</b> pointer approach, also known as the <b>Hare & Tortoise algorithm</b>, is a pointer algorithm that uses two pointers which move through the array (or sequence/<b>LinkedList</b>) at different speeds.
+This approach is quite useful when dealing with cyclic <b>LinkedList</b>s or arrays.

-By moving at different speeds (say, in a cyclic LinkedList), the algorithm proves that the two pointers are bound to meet.
+By moving at different speeds (say, in a cyclic <b>LinkedList</b>), the algorithm proves that the two pointers are bound to meet.
 The fast pointer should catch the slow pointer once both the pointers are in a cyclic loop.

-One of the famous problems solved using this technique was <b>Finding a cycle in a LinkedList</b>.
+One of the famous problems solved using this technique was <b>Finding a cycle in a <b>LinkedList</b></b>.
 Let’s jump onto this problem to understand the <b>Fast & Slow</b> pattern.

 ## [Pattern 4: Merge Intervals](./✅%20%20Pattern%2004%20:%20Merge%20Intervals.md)